falseaxiom/cgbot/readme.md

    2. Select "Venv".
    3. Select whatever Python installation you have on your computer (I'm using Python 3.9.6 64-bit, so this version or similarly recent will probably work best).
    4. When prompted for dependencies to install, select `requirements.txt`.
-3. Open `response.py` and paste an OpenAI API key from you account as the value of `openai.api_key`.
+3. Open `response.py` and paste an OpenAI API key from your account as the value of `openai.api_key`.
 If you don't have one and don't know how to get one, do the following:
    1. Log into your OpenAI account in your browser.
    2. Click on your profile in the top-right corner and select "View API Key" from the drop-down menu that appears.
    3. Select "+ Create new secret key" and (optionally) give it a relevant name.